MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// buffer/block size to use.
     pub block_size: AutoOption<u32>,

-    /// The indexes of the audio input ports to use.
+    /// The indexes of the audio input channels to use.
     ///
-    /// The buffers presented in `ProcInfo::audio_in` will appear in this
+    /// The buffers presented in `ProcInfo::audio_in` will appear in the
-    /// exact same order.
+    /// exact same order as this Vec.
     ///
     /// Set this to `AutoOption::Auto` to automatically select the best
-    /// configuration of input ports to use.
+    /// configuration of input channels to use.
     ///
     /// You may also pass in an empty Vec to have no audio inputs.
     ///
-    /// This is not relevent when the audio backend is Jack. pub input_channels: AutoOption<Vec<usize>>,
+    /// This is not relevent when the audio backend is Jack. pub in_channels: AutoOption<Vec<usize>>,

-    /// The indexes of the audio output ports to use.
+    /// The indexes of the audio output channels to use.
     ///
-    /// The buffers presented in `ProcInfo::audio_out` will appear in this
+    /// The buffers presented in `ProcInfo::audio_out` will appear in the
-    /// exact same order.
+    /// exact same order as this Vec.
     ///
     /// Set this to `AutoOption::Auto` to automatically select the best
-    /// configuration of output ports to use.
+    /// configuration of output channels to use.
     ///
     /// You may also pass in an empty Vec to have no audio outputs.
     ///
-    /// This is not relevent when the audio backend is Jack. pub output_channels: AutoOption<Vec<usize>>,
+    /// This is not relevent when the audio backend is Jack. pub out_channels: AutoOption<Vec<usize>>,

     #[cfg(any(feature = "jack-linux", feature = "jack-macos", feature = "jack-windows"))]
     /// When the audio backend is Jack, the names of the audio input ports
     /// to use.
     ///
-    /// The buffers presented in `ProcInfo::audio_in` will appear in this
+    /// The buffers presented in `ProcInfo::audio_in` will appear in the
-    /// exact same order.
+    /// exact same order as this Vec.
     ///
     /// If a port with the given name does not exist, then an unconnected
     /// virtual port with that same name will be created.